-The Compensation Committee established an executive officer stock ownership and retention policy to ensure a continuing alignment of executive and stockholder interests.
+The Compensation Committee oversees our executive officer stock ownership and retention policy to ensure a continuing alignment of executive and stockholder interests.

 • Stock Ownership Requirements: An executive officer is required to own shares in an amount equal to a multiple of their base pay.
-Qualifying shares include directly-held stock, restricted stock unit awards not subject to performance, shares held in the U.S. Qualified Savings Plan (as defined below in "Savings Plans") and shares held in the U.S. Non-Qualified Savings Plan (as defined below in "Savings Plans").
+Qualifying shares include directly-held stock,

+RSU awards not subject to performance, shares held in the U.S. Qualified Savings Plan (as defined below in "Savings Plans") and shares held in the U.S. Non-Qualified Savings Plan (as defined below in "Savings Plans").
 Each executive officer has five years to satisfy a new or increased ownership multiple, pro-rated 20% each year, from the effective date of appointment or increased ownership multiple.
-The multiple for each of the named executive officers is provided in the following table:
+All of our executive officers met such ownership requirements in 2015.
+The multiple for each of the NEOs is provided in the following table:

 Named Executive Officer Multiple of Base Pay

 John T. Gremp 6.0

-Maryann T. Seaman 5.0
+Maryann T. Mannen 5.0

 Douglas J. Pferdehirt 5.0

 Tore Halvorsen 4.0

-Johan Pfeiffer 2.5
+Dianne B Ralston 4 0

-• Stock Retention Requirements: An executive officer is required to retain, for a period of at least one year after the vesting date, shares equivalent to at least one-half of the net after-tax number of shares deposited in his or her account for restricted stock unit and stock option awards.
+Stock Retention Requirements: An executive officer is required to retain, for a period of at least one year after the vesting date, shares equivalent to at least one-half of the net after-tax number of shares deposited in his or her account for RSU awards.
 The purpose of this additional requirement is to impose a holding period during which our executives must retain ownership of a significant portion of vested equity compensation awards.

 We believe that the combination of the stock ownership and stock retention requirements focus our executives on our long-term value by aligning their interests with the long-term interest of our stockholders.
 We regularly evaluate and monitor compliance with our stock ownership and retention policy, and the Board reviews compliance on at least an annual basis.
-All executive officers, including all named executive officers, met their ownership and retention requirements under our policy in 2014.
+All executive officers, including all NEOs, met their ownership and retention requirements under our policy in 2015.